argonne-lcf/user-guides/docs/polaris/data-science-workflows/deepspeed.md

 # DeepSpeed
 The base `conda` environment on Polaris comes with Microsoft's [DeepSpeed](https://github.com/microsoft/DeepSpeed) pre-installed.
+Instructions for using / cloning the base environment can be found [here](https://argonne-lcf.github.io/user-guides/polaris/data-science-workflows/python).

 We describe below the steps needed to get started with DeepSpeed on Polaris.